Tradeshow Access Programme (TAP)

 - be actively investigating export opportunities for your own business having not previously exported

 - (a) actively investigating export opportunities for your own business having not previously exported

 - (b) already involved in exporting from the UK and wishing to grow exports either (i) in up to 6 countries within the EU or (ii) beyond the EU single market

 - be within the State Aid limit of €200,000 over any rolling 3 year period

-- not receive any other public funds towards eligible costs for the grant you are applying for will offset in relation to participation at the TAP supported event
+- not receive any other contributions towards eligible costs which the grant you are applying for will offset in relation to participation at the TAP supported event

 - not have been fully committed to attend the event prior to seeking the grant